 She has a passionate interest in contemporary music and has been involved in various premieres of solo and chamber works in Canada and the United States.
 She was the premiere performer of Jorge Martin’s solo viola work “Don’t Know Yet”, Erik Nielsen’s Sonata for Viola and Piano and Little Suite for Solo Viola, Dennis Bathory-Kitsz’s Solo Sonata, Jacob Morton-Black’s “Romance”, and Lydia Busler-Blais’ “The Scree Dragon”.
 Recently she performed a solo viola show at ArtsRiot in Burlington, Vermont, including electronic works of American, Canadian, and Finnish composers.
 Ms. Reid studied improvisation and chamber music at the Time of Music Festival in Viitasaari, Finland in 2016.

 Violinist Emily Sunderman is on the faculty at The Middlebury Community Music Center (MCMC) in Middlebury, Vermont.
 She has played chamber music as far as her memory goes as she was born into a string quartet – her father played viola and her older brother and sister cello and violin.
 She studied music at Hartt School of music and privately with Arturo Delmoni with summer studies at Point Counter Point, Lucerne, and Apple Hill mucic chamber music camps and embraces playing music with amateurs and professional musicians of all ages and abilities.
-During the summer, she directs the Middlebury Chamber Music Festival .
+During the summer, she directs the Middlebury Chamber Music Festival.
 In addition to teaching students of all ages, Emily maintains an active performance schedule as a soloist, orchestral and chamber musician.
-She performs frequently at the Middlebury Town Hall Theater, Saint Stephen’s Lunch Concerts, Middlebury College, and in churches, barns, town greens, living rooms, recital halls and community centers across New England, in tiny off-broadway theaters in New York City, and in a half dozen cities in China.
-Recent performances include chamber music performances with her students and The Addison String Quartet, orchestral programming with The Middlebury Community Choir and Hinesburg Artist series, and Vermont Theater Lab, recitals with cellist Brian Donat, and solo performances with organist George Matthew Jr. and pianists Sadie Danforth, Becky Metcalfe, Cynthia Huard, and Jorge Martin.
+She has performed at the Middlebury Town Hall Theater, Saint Stephen’s Lunch Concerts, Middlebury College, and in churches, barns, town greens, living rooms, recital halls and community centers across New England, in tiny off-broadway theaters in New York City, and in a half dozen cities in China.
+Recent performances include chamber music performances with her students and The Addison String Quartet, orchestral programming with The Middlebury Community Choir and Hinesburg Artist series, and Vermont Theater Lab, recitals with cellist Brian Donat, organist George Matthew Jr. and pianists Gareth Cordery, Becky Metcalfe, Cynthia Huard, and Jorge Martin.

 Jonathan Weber maintains a versatile musical career in multiple genres as a violinist, violist, conductor, and composer.